matbanik/pdf_merger_app/README.md

 ## Installation & Usage

-1.  **Install Dependencies**: Make sure you have Python 3 installed.
-Then, install the required library using pip:
+1.  **Install Dependencies**: Make sure you have Python 3.8+ installed.
+Then, install all required dependencies:
     ```sh
-    pip install PyMuPDF
+    pip install -r requirements.txt
     ```

+    Or install individually:
+    ```sh
+    pip install PyMuPDF marker-pdf opencv-python torch transformers
+    ```

 2.  **Run the Application**: Execute the Python script from your terminal:
     ```sh
     python pdf_merger_app.py
     ```

+**Note**: On first run with markdown conversion enabled, the app will download AI models (~1-2GB).
+Ensure you have:
+- Internet connection
+- Sufficient disk space
+- Models directory configured in the app

 ---